wg21908/tech/learning_journey_02/DEVELOPMENT_ENVIRONMENT_SETUP.md

 ### Setup email

-1. FYI: git send-email, mutt, and esmtp were installed earlier
+1. FYI: git send-email, mutt, and msmtp were installed earlier
 2. In your Google account: Turn on 2-Step Verification, Create an app password, and Save that 16-character app password for the configs below.
 FYI: While signed in to wg21908@gmail.com Gmail account, go to other browser tab and search "Google App Passwords" to get to page to manage this part.
 Appears to be at https://myaccount.google.com/apppasswords, I was able to name my new App Password a name that reflected machine that was making use of it.
 3. Copy https://github.com/wg21908/kernel-newbie/blob/main/configs/.msmtprc to $HOME/, then make appropriate modifications
 4. chmod 600 ~/.msmtprc